-A total of 14 of our 25 ongoing Retail Card program agreements have an expiration date in 2025 or beyond.
-These 14 program agreements represented in the aggregate 87% and 88% of our Retail Card interest and fees on loans for the year ended December 31, 2020 and of our Retail Card loan receivables at December 31, 2020 attributable to our ongoing programs.
+The current expiration dates of our program agreements with our five largest partners range from 2026 through 2030.
+In addition, a total of 20 of our 25 largest ongoing program agreements have an expiration date in 2025 or beyond, which represented in the aggregate 96% of our interest and fees on loans for the year ended December 31, 2021 and 93% of our loan receivables at December 31, 2021, attributable to our 25 largest ongoing programs.

 - Growth in interchange revenues and loyalty program costs.
-We believe that as a result of the overall growth in Dual Card and general purpose co-branded credit card transactions occurring outside of our Retail Card partners' locations, interchange revenues will increase in excess of the growth of our Retail Card loan receivables.
-The expected growth in these transactions is driven, in part, by both existing and new loyalty programs with our Retail Card partners.
+We believe that as a result of the overall growth in Dual Card and general purpose co-branded credit card transactions occurring outside of our credit card partners' locations, interchange revenues will increase in excess of the growth of our credit card loan receivables.
+The expected growth in these transactions is driven, in part, by both existing and new loyalty programs with our credit card partners, partially offset by the impact from the disposition of our held for sale portfolios.
 In addition, we continue to offer and add new loyalty programs for our private label credit cards, for which we typically do not receive interchange fees.
 The growth in these existing and new loyalty programs will result in an increase in costs associated with these programs.
-Overall, we expect our loyalty program costs to continue to be largely offset by our interchange revenues.
-These changes have been contemplated in our program agreements with our Retail Card partners and are a component of the calculation of our payments due under our retailer share arrangements. - Capital and liquidity levels.
+For the year ended December 31, 2021, our loyalty program costs were largely offset by our interchange revenues, although the increase in loyalty program costs exceeded the increase in interchange revenues.
+Overall, we expect these trends for our loyalty program costs and interchange revenues to continue in 2022.
+These changes have been contemplated in our program agreements with our partners and are a component of the calculation of our payments due under our retailer share arrangements. - Capital and liquidity levels.
 We continue to expect to maintain sufficient capital and liquidity resources to support our daily operations, our business growth, and our credit ratings as well as regulatory and compliance requirements in a cost effective and prudent manner through expected and unexpected market environments.
-During the year ended December 31, 2020, we declared and paid dividends of \$520 million and repurchased \$1.0 billion of our outstanding common stock.
-In response to the COVID-19 outbreak, we temporarily suspended our share repurchase plans in 2020.
-We plan to continue to deploy capital through both dividends and share repurchases subject to regulatory approval, as well as to support business growth.
-In January 2021, we announced that the Board of Directors approved a new share repurchase program of up to \$1.6 billion through December 31, 2021, beginning in the first quarter of 2021, subject to the Company's capital plan, market conditions and other factors, including regulatory restrictions and required approvals, if any.
+During the year ended December 31, 2021, we declared and paid dividends of \$500 million and repurchased \$2.9 billion of our outstanding common stock.
+We plan to continue to deploy capital through both dividends and share repurchases, subject to regulatory restrictions, as well as to support business growth.
+At December 31, 2021 we had \$1.2 billion remaining in share repurchase authorization.
 We continue to expect to maintain capital ratios well in excess of minimum regulatory requirements.
-At December 31, 2020, the Company had a Basel III common equity Tier 1 ratio of 15.9%, which reflects our election to defer the impact of CECL on our regulatory capital, which will now be phased-in over a three-year period from January 1, 2022 through December 31, 2024.
+At December 31, 2021, the Company had a Basel III common equity Tier 1 ratio of 15.6%, which reflects our election to defer the impact of CECL on our regulatory capital, which will now be phased-in over a three-year transitional period through December 31, 2024 and effects fully phased-in beginning in the first quarter of 2025.
+As a result of this phase-in our common equity Tier 1 ratio will be reduced by 62 basis points in 2022.

 We expect that our liquidity portfolio will continue to be sufficient to support all of our business objectives and to meet all regulatory requirements for the foreseeable future.
-At December 31, 2020, due to the reduction in loan receivables and strength in our deposit platform, we continued to carry a high level of liquidity, which we expect to continue through the first half of 2021 in line with our expectations of customer payment behavior.
-We expect to deploy this excess liquidity during the second half of 2021 in line with our expectations of receivable growth, which will contribute to an increase in net interest margin in the second half of 2021 as we deploy this excess liquidity.
+As a result of lower growth in loan receivables primarily due to elevated payment rates, and strength in our deposit platform, we have generally been carrying a higher level of liquidity during 2021.
+We also expect to carry some excess liquidity in the second and third quarters of 2022 following the conveyance of our held for sale portfolios.